nasa/SROMPy/docs/example.rst

   input_srom = SROM(sromsize, dim)
   input_srom.optimize(stiffness_rv)

-The CDF of the resulting SROM can be compared to the original Beta random variable for spring stiffness using the 𝚂𝚁𝙾𝙼𝙿𝚢 𝙿𝚘𝚜𝚝𝚙𝚛𝚘𝚌𝚎𝚜𝚜𝚘𝚛 class:
+The CDF of the resulting SROM can be compared to the original Beta random variable for spring stiffness using the SROMPy Postprocessor class:

 .. code-block:: python